djaysan/Better-Stock/README.md

 # Better-Stock for the TRIMUI BRICK

 Disclaimer:
-I made this pack for my personal use - I only designed the icons for the apps and the main Menu.
+I made this pack for my personal use - I only designed the icons for the apps, main Menu and black theme.
-The other console Icons and BG are not mine, I just renamed them and placed them in the correct folder for them to show up on my device.
+The other console icons and BG are not mine, I just renamed them and placed them in the correct folder for them to show up on my device.
-The rest is a collection of Apps and Cores.
+The rest is a collection of Enhancements,Apps and Cores that can be found bellow.